lesnake/Ksharc/README.md

 -----

 * Use kernel coding standards
-* Remove user space API references
-* Build as a standalone module
-* Integrate in the crypto API
 * Make a device to test proper operation from user space
 * Add sysfs entries to test various parameters/read stats
 * Tests once in a while